Whitney Anderson, M.B.A.

 With an extensive background in serving health care and human service organizations, our Program Director and Co-Founder brings to The Dragonfly Home three years of experience as Program Director for an OKC-based residential program for adult women survivors of sex trafficking.
 A strong believer in the efficacy of home-based care for human trafficking survivors, she felt led to offer a warm, welcoming atmosphere in which non-residential clients could receive trauma informed, victim centered care/services.

-Program Director photo withheld for privacy.
+Program Director photo withheld for safety and confidentiality.